OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   `.EQ.` to `.GE`.
 This seems mostly used.
 Inspection of the input decks does not give more hints to the proper use of these values.
 Also, `LCMWQ` setting is updated to match NIER.
+* `WQ3D.for`: The version in OpenDA also considered `TASER` values in the condition for the various while-loops and other statements.
+The decision was made that the version in OpenDA is accurate and the patches are to be propagated back to NIER.
 * `WQSKE3.for`: This includes the missing loops (2 chunks) regarding "green algae salinity tox" from NIER towards OpenDA.
 Additionally, this converts all comparisons in OpenDA of the form